ydqmkkx/PhonemeTokenizer/README.md

 2. To better align with TTS tasks, we retain only the first punctuation for consecutive punctuation marks.

 ## Install
-Requirements can be found in https://github.com/Kyubyong/g2p, `torch` is also needed:
+Requirements can be found in https://github.com/Kyubyong/g2p, `torch` and `transformers` are also needed:
 ```
 inflect>=0.3.1
 nltk>=3.2.4
 numpy>=1.13.1
 torch
+transformers
 ```

 ## Usage